nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_headings.md

 </table>

-## Overview of Emergency care eDischarge Sections and Coded profiles ##
+## Overview of Emergency Care eDischarge Sections and Coded profiles ##
 This diagram illustrates the sections used in Emergency Care eDischarge and which sections allow coded representation of the section text.